 How we are raising money

+If you are able, please consider donating to make our project happen!
 Any donations will be hugely appreciated and will help us to continue this important work within our community.